ZHY109/rosgpt/README.md

 4. roslaunch rosgpt rosgpt.launch

 ## How to use it
-Pub topic /Question with msg type String to get respond:
+Pub topic /Question with msg type String to get respond

-Example:
+###Try this
-### rostopic pub /Question std_msgs/String -- 'How are you?'
+rostopic pub /Question std_msgs/String -- 'How are you?'